Florida Symphony Youth Orchestras

 The Florida Symphony Youth Orchestras (FSYO) is a music education program in Central Florida, consisting of six primary ensembles with nearly 300 student musicians.
 FSYO is the oldest operating youth symphony in the state of Florida and is believed to be the 3rd oldest in the southeastern United States.
 It was originally affiliated with the now-defunct Florida Symphony Orchestra.

 Both new and returning student members are required to audition annually.
 Acceptance and orchestra placement is a competitive, merit-based process in which auditionees must meet requirements for consideration.
-The organization is under the musical direction of Dr. James O. Welsch.
+The organization is under the musical direction of Mr. Charles Watford.